What is the 8th Amendment?

-What is it and why is it in our Constitution?
+What is Article 40.3.3, and why is it in our constitution?

 Access to abortion is one of the most hotly-debated issues in Irish politics.
 Lots of people have very strongly-held opinions on the subject, and they all seem to come down to the position of the 8th Amendment.
 But what does the amendment actually say, and why is it important?